cgarvis/chrisgarvis.com/_posts/2013-05-05-building-angularjs-filter.markdown

 and AngularJS gives me all the building blocks to build a well structured application.

-The first building block that everyone learns are filters.
+The first building blocks that everyone learns are filters.
 They are one of a few ways to get presentation logic out of your business logic.
 Filters format data to be displayed to the user.
 In this post,
 I will show you how to build a simple phone number filter.
-But first lets see how filters would work.
+First, lets see how filters would work.

 ## Understanding AngularJS Filters